 Young OD of the South – Lauren Stirling, OD

-The 2021 Young Optometrist of the South Award will be presented to Lauren Stirling, OD, of Florence, Alabama.
+The 2021 Young Optometrist of the South Award was to Lauren Stirling, OD, of Florence, Alabama.
 Dr. Stirling is currently in private practice at the Campbell Vision Center in Russellville, Alabama.
 Before completing her residency at the VA Medical Center in Tuscaloosa, Alabama in June 2012, Dr. Stirling obtained her OD degree from the University of Alabama School of Optometry in 2011, after earning a Bachelor of Science degree in Biology at Southeastern Louisiana University in 2007.
 During her time in optometry school, she was a Beta Sigma Kappa member, received the Wal-Mart Scholarship, the New Orleans Contact Lens Society Scholarship, and won the Jess Boyd Eskridge Clinical Excellence Award.
 Dr. Stirling has reviewed three pieces of professional development literature and has been a presenter and author of numerous academic presentations and publications.
 Dr. Stirling is a board member for the Alabama Board of Optometric Scholarship Awards, is a Fellow of the American Academy of Optometry, and became Board Certified by the American Board of Optometry in 2012.
 Dr. Laura Stirling was named the Alabama Optometric Association ALOA Young Optometrist of the Year in 2020, and currently serves as an ALOA Board Member.

 Paraoptometric of the South – Caydie George, CPOT

-The 2021 Paraoptometric of the South Award will be presented to Mrs. Caydie George, CPOT, of Tupelo, Mississippi.
+The 2021 Paraoptometric of the South Award was presented to Mrs. Caydie George, CPOT, of Tupelo, Mississippi.
 Currently working for four optometrists and three ophthalmologists, she has been in the optometry/ophthalmology field for 21 years, completing her CPOT in 2007 and her COA in 2009.
 Never one to stop learning, she is currently studying for her COT.
 Mrs. George trains new hires and her skills include team leadership, scheduling, MIPS reporting, and comprehensive patient workup.
 Outside of business hours, Mrs. George is fiercely passionate about children’s eyesight, regularly visiting classrooms to talk about the anatomy of the eyes and how to maintain healthy vision.
 She also enjoys volunteering with the elderly and handicapped to assist with their unique vision issues.
 Mrs. George looks forward to the opportunity to realize her dreams and participate in a mission trip to offer eye exams in underprivileged areas.